IsaacOliveira/web-prizes/README.md

 ## Admin

-An admin site exists, is acessible by the link on top bar, after you login you be redirected to admin home
+An admin site exists, is accessible by the link on top bar, after you login you be redirected to admin home.

+If a not logged user try to access any admin page will be redirected to the login page.

-In admin home we have two lists, with prizes and prize conditions, that shows all the infos and offer actions to be done.
+In admin home we have two lists, with prizes and prize conditions, that shows all the info and offer actions to be done.

 New prizes, and prizes conditions can be created and existing ones can be edited or deleted.